Mary Jefferson Eppes: Early life and education

 In the care of Sally Hemings, at age nine Polly sailed to Europe to join her father and older sister Patsy in Paris.
 They first landed in England, where Abigail Adams, wife of the U.S. Minister John Adams, looked after the girls before they joined her father in Paris: Abigail developed a deep and lasting affection for Polly.
 Jefferson received a letter from Adams that said that Polly was "the favorite of every creature in the House."
 In France, Polly attended the Pentemont Abbey convent school with her older sister Patsy.
-Maria, who had a love of reading, was sufficiently schooled that she did well at the elite school.
+Polly, who had a love of reading, was sufficiently schooled that she did well at the elite school.
 She spoke French "easily enough" according to her father and in addition to her French studies, she also learned Spanish, drawing, and how to play the harpsichord.
 Polly and Patsy became ill with typhus and were at their father's house from the winter of 1788 until the spring of 1789.
 After Patsy expressed a desire to convert to Catholicism and said she was considering religious orders, Jefferson quickly withdrew her and her younger sister Polly from the school.
 The French Revolution broke out during their last few months in Paris.

 Accompanied by their slaves Sally Hemings and her older brother James, who had served Jefferson as chef in Paris, the family returned to Virginia in 1789.
 At that time, Polly adopted the pronunciation and name "Maria" (with a long "i" in the Virginia fashion), which she used the rest of her life.
 After living for a time in the temporary national capital of Philadelphia, Pennsylvania, while Jefferson was Secretary of State, the family returned to Monticello.
 Maria spent most of the rest of her short life in Virginia.
 She inherited her mother's beauty, which was frequently complimented, to her chagrin.
 She preferred to be known for her character or mind.

 In the fall of 1792, her father enrolled her in Valeria Fullerton's school in Philadelphia, where she made good friends and was able to visit her father on Sundays.
 He lived near the school in Philadelphia at that time.
 She boarded there until September 1793, and may have been removed due to a yellow fever epidemic in Philadelphia that ultimately killed 5,000 people.

 Marriage and family

 Maria, as she was now called, married her childhood friend and cousin John Wayles Eppes, the son of Francis and Elizabeth Epps, on October 13, 1797, at Monticello.
 The couple lived at his plantation, Mont Blanco, on the James River in Chesterfield and often visited his family's plantation, Eppington.

-After several miscarriages and the death in January 1800 of a newborn baby girl, Maria and John had two children:
+After several miscarriages, Maria and John had three children: